Natural Armpit Care

 What are the natural options?

-The three natural options I want to discuss are: bare, homemade pit paste, and the Primal Life Organics Pit Stick (my personal favorite).
+The three natural armpit care options I want to discuss are: bare, homemade pit paste, and the Primal Life Organics Pit Stick (my personal favorite).

 1. Bare: If this interests you, I support you 100%.
 I know a few strong men who choose to workout early in the morning, shower before work, and go deodorant-free the rest of the day.
 They may sweat some, but there’s no stink and they report feeling great.